Choosing a Greenhouse

 Octagonal Greenhouses

 Octagonal greenhouses tend to be the most expensive shape, but they are an attractive feature in many gardens.
 In addition, their shape ensures there is always part of the greenhouse at any time which is at the ideal angle of 90 degrees to the sun.
-Another advantage (although at considerable cost) is that the circular benching which can be bought for them gives a large and convenient area for potting up plants and growing them on.

 One possible disadvantage of an octagonal greenhouse is that ventilation during the hot summer months is difficult.
 There are always pockets of heat which develop because of the round shape.
 Lots of opening ventilation windows are required to ensure an even temperature during the summer.